What is a Tax Invoice

 Why they should be 2 different documents

-It is common for Suppliers to have different trade prices for different Outlets.
+It is common for Suppliers to have different trade prices for different Customers.
 Hence, product pricing can be a piece of sensitive info that you want to include only in the tax invoice and not the DO.

-Additionally, the purpose of a DO is to document what products are being delivered to the Outlet, while the purpose of the tax invoice is to serve as payment advice.
-Omitting the product prices and payment info details on the DO can ensure that you have a cleaner and clearer document presented to the Outlet at the point of goods receipt to help them check against the physical goods delivered.
+Additionally, the purpose of a DO is to document what products are being delivered to the Customer, while the purpose of the tax invoice is to serve as payment advice.
+Omitting the product prices and payment info details on the DO can ensure that you have a cleaner and clearer document presented to the Customer at the point of goods receipt to help them check against the physical goods delivered.